AndrewKeig/node-plates/readme.md

 - Socket.io
  - Socket.io handshake with express using configurable sessions
  - Socket.io production configuration
-- <a href="http://airasoul.blogspot.co.uk/2012/06/nodejs-boilerplate-ssltls-with-express.html">Forms authentication via SSL TLS for secure login/my account pages</a>
+- Forms authentication via SSL TLS for secure login/my account pages
 -  In/out of process storage
  - scale article content, registrations and sessions using mongoDb
  - will default to using NStore; an in process key/value store for article content, registrations and sessions